-Martínez de Hoz & Rueda is a young, ambitious firm that has already built a name from its work with major energy clients, which includes names like Equinor and YPF.
-The sector – including oil and gas and renewables – acts as an anchor for the firm and keeps lawyers busy across all practice areas.
-The firm split from Pérez Alati, Grondona, Benites & Arntsen (PAGBAM) in 2018 and has managed in a remarkably short time to organise itself into a credible competitor to Argentina’s more established players.
+Martínez de Hoz & Rueda (MHR) is a young, ambitious firm that has already built a name from its work with major energy clients, which includes names such as Pan American Energy and Vista Oil & Gas.
+The sector – including oil and gas and renewables – acts as an anchor and keeps lawyers busy across all practice areas.
+The firm, which split from a larger outfit a few years ago, has managed in a remarkably short time to organise itself into a credible competitor to Argentina’s more established players.

 Some of the firm’s most prominent clients come from the energy sector.
-They include Pan American Energy Group, ExxonMobil, Total, YPF and Equinor, as well as commodities trader Trafigura.
+They include ExxonMobil, Total, YPF and Equinor, as well as commodities trader Trafigura.
 Linzor Capital Partners is an important private equity client.
 Numerous Argentine banks are core clients, alongside international lenders such as UBS and Santander.
 Multilaterals such as the IFC also turn here.

 The firm is compact, and the leaders say this allows them to make decisions faster and reach consensus more easily.
 They are keen to build a firm that strongly supports associate and partner career progression.
 Open-plan offices are designed to foster dialogue between junior and senior members of the firm, and the firm’s modern approach is underlined by the fact all lawyers are reachable on their mobile phones rather than landlines.